You want smart political talk without the meltdowns?

 I can accept Donna Brazil fighting for her beliefs because she believes them.

-I can't accept people that are phony, that you know, put their finger in the wind and decide which way they're going.
+I can't accept people that are phony, that, you know, put their finger in the wind and decide which way they're going.

-She has she has the she has convictions.
+She has convictions.

 Did she make a big mistake?